-As social distancing, frequent hand washing and the appropriate use of fluid resistant (Type IIR) surgical masks in conjunction with adequate social distancing as described in the scenario were not used during periods of non-clinical activity, all other staff working at the dental surgery had to isolate for 14 days, resulting in closure of dental practice 1 for this period.
+Social distancing, frequent hand washing and the appropriate use of fluid resistant (Type IIR) surgical masks in conjunction with adequate social distancing as described in the scenario were not used during periods of non-clinical activity.
+All other staff working at the dental surgery had to self-isolate for 10 days (until the end of the tenth full day, after the day of most recent contact with the case), resulting in closure of dental practice 1 for this period.